‘RHOA’ Star Kenya Moore Wedding Footage, Declares Love For Marc Daly While Dancing To Drunk In Love

 Real Housewives of Atlanta star Kenya Moore has revealed some footage from her surprise wedding to Marc Daly a few months ago.
-The 46-year-old beauty gushes about her husband Marc Daly in the caption of the Instagram video that shows her dancing to Beyoncé’s song “Drunk in Love.”
+The 46-year-old beauty gushed about her husband Marc Daly in the caption of the Instagram video that shows her dancing to Beyonce’s song “Drunk in Love.”

 “My wedding day just over 3 months ago was the happiest day of my life,” the RHOA star wrote in the Instagram post, which you can see below.